 Caramelize the Onions

-Transfer onion to a bowl and season with a pinch of salt and pepper.
+Remove from burner.
+Transfer onions to a bowl and season with a pinch of salt and pepper.

 While onions caramelize, sear pork chops.